pingidentity/pingidentity-devops-getting-started/docs/deployment/deployVault.md

       --from-file=vault.crt=<local_path_to_tls_cert>/tls.crt \
       --from-file=vault.ca=<local_path_to_ca_cert>/vault.ca
     ```
+> WARNING: `pingidentity-devops-getting-started/20-kustomize/08-vault` is no longer supported in pingidentity-devops-getting-started

 2. Ensure that these parameters in the `values.yaml` file located in your local `pingidentity-devops-getting-started/20-kustomize/08-vault/vault-helm` directory are set as follows: